xmtp/xmtp-dot-org/docs/concepts/architectural-overview.md

 sidebar_label: Architecture
 sidebar_position: 2
 toc_max_heading_level: 4
-description: "Learn about the architecture of XMTP and how it supports messaging between blockchain accounts."
+description: 'Learn about the architecture of XMTP and how it supports messaging between blockchain accounts.'
 ---

 # Architectural overview of XMTP